LakshyaMalhotra/deep-learning-concepts/README.md

 # Learning Neural Networks
 This repository contains various projects related to computer vision, natural language processing which I did as an attempt to understand the stuff better.
 New stuff is keep on added in this repo.
-Most of the projects here are evolved from the experimentation with various things like hyperparameters or other fine tunings.
+Most of the projects here are evolved from the experimentation with various things like hyperparameters or other fine tuning.

 The following projects repositories are available: